artemis-sbs/sbs_utils/mkdocs/docs/mast/syntax.md

 ### For loops

-Mast supports for loop similar to python with for, break, continue .
+{{ab.m}} supports for loop similar to python with for, break, continue .
-Mast is not a whitespace language so you need to close an if with and next.
+{{ab.m}} is not a whitespace language so you need to close an if with and next.

 PyMast uses the standard python for or while loop.

-However, mast support a for ... in loop and a for .. while loop.
+However, {{ab.m}} support a for ... in loop and a for .. while loop.

 === "Mast"
     ```